List of violent incidents involving Andrew Jackson: Physical violence of Andrew Jackson

-It has been hyperbolically claimed that Jackson "participated in more than 100 duels over his lifetime" but that is not correct.
-That said, in 1828 a man named Dr. James L. Armstrong, who had been a surgeon in Jackson's militia in the War of 1812, claimed that he had started making a list of altercations involving Jackson and the final list "accumulated to nearly ONE HUNDRED FIGHTS or violent and abusive quarrels."
+It has been claimed that Jackson "participated in more than 100 duels over his lifetime".
+In 1828, Dr. James L. Armstrong, who had been a surgeon in Jackson's militia in the War of 1812, claimed that he had started making a list of altercations involving Jackson and the final list "accumulated to nearly ONE HUNDRED FIGHTS or violent and abusive quarrels."
 Armstrong's published index, issued under the title General Jackson's "juvenile indiscretions" between the ages of 23 and 60, listed 14 notable instances.
 Shortly after the publication of this negative-campaign material, a Kentucky newspaper claimed that four men, including Archibald Yell and his law partner William Gilchrist, stopped by to "assassinate" (assault) Dr. Armstrong in Bedford County for writing anti-Jackson columns, chasing him down and clubbing him.
 A comment from another correspondent was appended to the report: "This is Jacksonism in its true colors such as the Hero in early times has often acted himself!"
 Nashville papers claimed that the beating was because Armstrong had insulted Gilchrist's father by calling him a Tory, and reported that Malcolm Gilchrist beat Armstrong with a hickory stick, while Yell and another man, Jesse Taylor, did not strike Armstrong but did hold pistols at the ready.
-(In 1831 President Jackson appointed Yell to be receiver of public moneys at the United States General Land Office in Little Rock, Arkansas Territory.)
+(In 1831, President Jackson appointed Yell to be receiver of public monies at the United States General Land Office in Little Rock, Arkansas Territory.)

+Jackson's use of violence against other wealthy White men (and foreign colonial powers) may also be informative about his personal use of violence against slaves: "Jackson [had] rage to spare as he considered dueling Thomas Hart Benton, John Sevier, Henry Clay, and others whom society viewed as his equals.
+It is difficult to believe that he would interact with an insolent enslaved man or woman on better terms than he would these esteemed gentlemen.
+It is also inconceivable that he would allow anyone to beat any of the horses he owned 300 times."
+His typical histrionics were, of course, present in his dealings with the Indigenous peoples of southeastern North America ("Andrew Jackson's Indian-hating is beyond question...When Big Warrior insisted on compensation for property losses, the enraged General threatened to put him in chains.")
+That Jackson was a bully by both avocation and by occupation—for fun and for profit—has been the conclusion of more than one historian.